-- Food insecurity is the state of being without reliable access to enough affordable, nutritious food.
-It is defined by people who must skip meals, cut back on the quality or quantity of what they eat or rely on emergency food.14 - In 2018, 37.2 million people lived in food insecure households.15 In Los Angeles County, about 1 in 7 people (and 1 in 5 children) are food insecure. - If we collectively work together to ensure that 25% of all food lost today was consumed, it would be sufficient to feed 870 million people.16 - Without access to healthy foods, a nutritious diet and good health are out of reach for millions of people.17 Donating just a small amount of surplus food, including fresh fruit, vegetables and grains, can help feed hungry families and help contribute to a balanced diet.
+- Food insecurity is the limited or uncertain availability of nutritionally adequate and safe foods, or limited or uncertain ability to acquire acceptable foods in socially acceptable ways.12 - In 2023, 47.4 million people lived in food-insecure households.
+13 In Los Angeles County, about 1 in 7 people (and 1 in 5 children) are food insecure. - If we collectively work together to ensure that 25% of all food lost today was consumed, it would be sufficient to feed 870 million people.14 - Without access to healthy foods, a nutritious diet and good health are out of reach for millions of people.
+Donating just a small amount of surplus food, including fresh fruit, vegetables and grains, can help feed hungry families and help contribute to a balanced diet.